indrayam/coding-nerd-notes/modern-java/modern-java-learning-notes.md

 - **Method Overloading**
   - Each overloaded method MUST have the same name (duh) and must take a unique list of argument types
   - Return types does not matter in deciding whether a method is overloaded or not
+  - Only non-private methods can be overridden
+  - The @Override annotation prevents you from accidentally overloading
+  - There is no such thing as field overloading.
+When a `Derived` class names a field (say, `var1`) with the same name as the `Parent` class, the `Derived` class ends up getting two fields (`var1`) by the same name.
+You can access the `var1` variable of the `Parent` class by using `super.var1`.
 - **Static Nested Class** is a class (think, type) inside another class.
 A static nested class is simply one that is declared as `static`, thereby ensuring that the type is a class type, not a member type
   - Each static nested class object does not have a reference to the object of the enclosing class, just like a static method does not have the `this` reference
   - Use a static nested class when the instances of the nested class don’t need to know to which instance of the enclosing class they belong.